 Fire door regulations apply to both new and existing buildings throughout the UK and mandate a fire door inspection regime.
 Third-party certification is necessary to ensure that fire doors perform as intended and comply with legislative standards.
-Fire door inspection requirements date back to the Regulatory Reform (Fire Safety) Order 2005 requirements, also known as the FSO, apply to existing buildings, excluding domestic properties.
-Blocks of flats - due to their communal areas being public are not excluded.
+Fire door inspection requirements date back to the Regulatory Reform (Fire Safety) Order 2005, also known as the FSO, which applies to existing buildings, excluding domestic properties.
+However, blocks of flats—due to their communal areas being public—are not excluded.

 The Fire Safety Act 2021 emphasises that responsible persons are accountable for fire door inspections of flat entrance doors.
 In buildings over eleven meters in height, the Fire Safety (England) Regulations 2022 stipulate that the responsible person must make best efforts to conduct checks on fire doors at the entrances of individual domestic premises at least once every twelve months.
 Additionally, fire door inspections and up to 40 checks on any fire doors in communal areas of the building must be carried out at least every three months, including ensuring the proper functioning of self-closing devices.